jdcloudcom/en/documentation/Networking/Elastic-IP/FAQ/FAQ.md

-Note: If the users file an application for lifting a ban, JD Cloud will deem it a default that the users have confirmed and undertaken that if violations, such as SMTP sending junk mails, arise from the IP applied by the users, JD Cloud will have the right to permanently ban TCP 25 port and no longer provide the service of lifting a ban.
+Note: If the users file an application for lifting a ban, JD Cloud will deem that the users have confirmed and undertaken that if violations, such as SMTP sending junk mails, arise from the IP applied by the users, JD Cloud will have the right to permanently ban TCP 25 port and no longer provide the service of lifting a ban.
 In case of any other questions, please create case for consultation.

 **Q: What is the peak-value of EIP bandwidth?**